 There are 3 types of “___ as a Service” cloud computing models.

-- Software as a Service (Saas): completed product ran and managed by service provider (ie: Gmail)
+- Software as a Services (SaaS): completed product managed by service provider (ie: Gmail, Facebook)

-- Platform as a Service (Paas): deploy and manage applications without worrying about hardware infrastructure (ie: Godaddy)
+- Platform as a Service (PaaS): deploy and manage applications without worrying about hardware infrastructure (ie: AWS Elastic Beanstalk, AWS Lambda, Operating Systems)

 3 Types of Cloud Computing Deployments